nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 This is why `s_jump_page` has five _jump patches_:

-1. All four instructions are non branches, so the first _jump patch_ will automatically redirect exection to `objc_msgSend+16` (skipping the patch).
+1. All four instructions are non branches, so the first _jump patch_ will automatically redirect execution to `objc_msgSend+16` (skipping the patch).
 2. There are up to four branch instructions, so each of the _jump patches_ will be used to redirect to the appropriate offset into `objc_msgSend`.

 Checking for branch instructions is a bit tricky.
-ARM64 is a RISC architecture and does not present the same veriety of instructions as, say, x86-64.
+ARM64 is a RISC architecture and does not present the same variety of instructions as, say, x86-64.
 But, there are still quite a few [2].

 1. _Conditional Branches:_
  * __B.cond label__ jumps to PC relative offset.